 In the United States, there have been reported incidents of food product recalls due to the concerns of listerial contamination thanks to routine screening and surveillance.
 Despite of this strict surveillance, sporadic outbreaks of listerial food poisoning have been seen in the community.

-In pregnant women, a listeriosis infection is most likely to be contracted within the third trimester, with increased chance of fetal death the later it is into the pregnancy.
+In pregnant individuals, a listeriosis infection is most likely to be contracted within the third trimester, with increased chance of fetal death the later it is into the pregnancy.
 It is possible for the organism to spread across the placenta, for aspiration of infected amniotic fluid, or for ascending infection from the vaginal flora.
-Though the indicators of listeriosis in pregnant women are rather unspecific (or sometimes even absent), they include backache, sore throat, flu-like symptoms, or gastroenteritis.
+Though the indicators of listeriosis in pregnant patients are rather unspecific (or sometimes even absent), they include backache, sore throat, flu-like symptoms, or gastroenteritis.

 Neonatal listeriosis has 2 different types of clinical presentations in the neonates, namely early- and late-onset disease.